 Graduate Seminar.
-This weekly graduate seminar is offered each year and is attended by all first- and second-year students of the division.
+This weekly graduate seminar is offered each year and is attended by all first- and second-year students of the Division.
 Two or three topics are selected for discussion each year.
-Topics are usually chosen from the following: nucleic acid and protein chemistry and biochemistry; chromosome structure and function; special topics in bacterial genetics; regulation; radiobiology; immunology; membranes, cell surfaces; mammalian and bacterial viruses.
+Topics are usually chosen from the following: nucleic acid and protein chemistry and biochemistry; chromosome structure and function; special topics in bacterial genetics: regulation: radiobiology: mammalian and bacterial viruses.
 The discussion is carried principally by graduate students under the guidance of faculty members whose area of specialization coincides with the topic.
 From time to time outstanding authorities are invited as guest speakers.
 In addition, students in the third and later years of graduate study address the seminar on the progress being made in their thesis work.